whoidsl-mesobot/serial-lcm-bridge/doc/serial-lcm-bridge.1.ronn.md

 This will send an LCM message any time it receives the default terminator (0x0A) from the serial port.

 To listen for serial packets starting with SOH (0x01) and ending with ETX (0x03), pass the optional terminator and initiator arguments:

-: serial-lcm-bridge /dev/ttyUSB0 $'\x03' $'\x01'
+: serial-lcm-bridge -b115200 -i 02 -t 03 /dev/ttyUSB0

 Note that the present implementation will block until it receives both characters from the serial port.